Tackling invasive plants

 American skunk cabbage

-While it is accepted that we may not entirely eradicate them, especially on rivers as large as the Dart or Tavy, we can still make a huge difference in the upper tributaries and help deal with the problem before it gets worse.
+While we may not entirely eradicate them, especially on rivers as large as the Dart or Tavy, we can still make a huge difference in the upper tributaries and help deal with the problem before it gets worse.

 Learn more about how you can help dispose of these plants correctly if you're a gardener or retailer.